The Political Struggle of Afghan Women: An Ongoing Crisis

 Who are the Taliban?
 Why Foreign interference from Developed Countries is Recommended?

 The Taliban was formed in 1994 and consisted of Afghan resistance fighters who took over the Afghan government after its fall because of severe corruption.
 They also go by the name “mujahedeen”.
 They are a group of fighters who voluntarily joined or are recruited by either their family members or by recruiters themselves, doing so helps them gain social status which creates benefits to them by having a name in their society.
-They also gain profit from fighting in the war, they take this as an advantage to gain success for themselves despite bringing harm to others and killing their fellow citizens and foreign nationals because of their disastrous laws and religious fanaticism.
-They spread their fanatic belief system and propaganda through a recruiting process by recruiting family members starting at an early age.
+They also gain profit from fighting in the war, they take this as an advantage to gain success for themselves despite bringing harm to others and killing their fellow citizens and foreign nationals because of their authoritarian values and religious fanaticism.
+They spread their belief system and propaganda through a recruiting process by recruiting family members starting at an early age.
 This causes the child to be trained to kill the innocent and to be a slave to their dictatorship and this causes the group to widen their range.
 One of their goals is to implement the practice of Islamic law to its extreme throughout the country, they take advantage of such acts and use their religion to gain control over their people.
 To the point that their society becomes a chaotic totalitarian environment where their citizens lack freedom of rights.
 This widely increased gender inequality, for example, when women are deprived of proper education and abused by their spouses.
 It became a common practice in their country that it was normalized to do such an act disguising the practice by being part of their “religion”.
 That it reaches its extreme almost to the point that they're mocking it, which causes society to go backwards.

 The Advantages of Foreign Influence in Afghanistan